ianderrington/genai/docs/Understanding/prompting/index.md

     25 - Clearly state the requirements that the model must follow in order to produce content, in the form of the keywords, regulations, hint, or instructions
     26 -  To write any text, such as an essay or paragraph, that is intended to be similar to a provided sample, include the following instructions:
         * Please use the same language based on the provided paragraph[/title/text /essay/answer].

+### Observed Frameworks:

+???+ AIDA

+???+ SMART

+???+ note SCRIBE

+    Specify (S): Assign a unique, engaging role to ChatGPT to guide its responses.
+    Contextualize (C): Provide detailed background information to set the stage.
+    Responsibility (R): Clearly define ChatGPT's task, aligning it with the role and context.
+    Instructions (I): Offer clear, step-by-step guidance for ChatGPT.
+    Banter (B): Engage in interactive dialogue to refine ChatGPT's output.
+    Evaluate (E): Assess the final output, considering accuracy and relevance.

 ### Important concepts